oliver-almaraz/jetson_face_recognition_audible/README.md

 If you want to know more about **why it is useful**, please consult my other project's [introduction](https://github.com/oliver-almaraz/food_container_identifier/blob/main/README.md#introduction).

-Also both hardware and software **requirements** are the same as my [other project's](https://github.com/oliver-almaraz/food_container_identifier/blob/main/README.md#requirements).
+Both hardware and software **requirements** are the same as my [other project's](https://github.com/oliver-almaraz/food_container_identifier/blob/main/README.md#requirements).

 ## Installing dependencies
 Installing the dependencies is really easy, but it will take a while (more than an hour in the Jetson Nano), since some packages must be compiled from source.
-*Note: I assume you already have your Jetson Nano up and running with Jetpack, and that there's a camera conected to it.*
+*Note: I assume you already have your Jetson Nano up and running with Jetpack, and that there's a camera connected to it.*

 First of all, let's install the system dependencies (if you followed my food_container_identifier project, you already have `python3-pip`, `cmake` and `espeak` installed):